Alibabade/academic-kickstart/content/post/object_detection.md

 The classification loss is the softmax loss over multiple classes confidences ($c$) using cross entropy loss:
 $$L_{cls} = - \sum_{i=0}^N \mathbb{1}_{ij}^k log(\hat{c}_i^k) - \sum_{j=0}^M log(\hat{c}_j^0), \hat{c}_i^k = softmax(c_i^k) $$
 where $N$ and $M$ indicates the positive and negative samples, $c_{i}^k$ is the predicted class probability for $k$-th object class, and $c_i^0$ is the predicted negative probability for non-object class (or background class).

+#### 3.2.3 Difference (or contributions)
+1. Multi-scale object detection via extra multiple scales of conv feature maps and matching strategy between default anchor boxes and ground truth boxes.
+2. Training tricks: hard negative mining and data augmentation which increases the mAP most.

+#### 3.2.4 Limitations
+Some posts (e.g., [this blog](https://medium.com/@jonathan_hui/ssd-object-detection-single-shot-multibox-detector-for-real-time-processing-9bd8deac0e06) and [this blog](https://medium.com/@smallfishbigsea/understand-ssd-and-implement-your-own-caa3232cd6ad)) point out that matching strategy may not help to improve the prediction accuracy for smaller object as it basically only depends on lower layers with high resolution feature maps.
+These lower layers contain less information for classification. (well, I have not done further experiments to prove this).

+### 3.3 YOLOv2/YOLO9000
+[YOLOv2](https://arxiv.org/pdf/1612.08242.pdf) is an improvement version of YOLOv1 with several fine-tuning tricks (including adding anchor boxes, multi-scale training etc. see next section), and YOLO9000 is built on top of YOLOv2 but with a joint training strategy of COCO detection dataset and 9000 classes from ImageNet.
+The enhanced YOLOv2 achieves higher detection accuracy (including bounding box prediction and classification) and even more faster speed (480x480,59FPS) than SSD.

+#### 3.3.1 Tricks in YOLOv2
+**Batch Normalization.** YOLOv2 adds BN after each convolutional layer and it helps to fast convergence, and improves the mAP about 2.4\%.

+**High Resolution Classifier.** YOLOv1 fine-tunes a pre-trained model with 448x448 resolution image from detection dataset (e.g., COCO).
+However, the pre-trained model is trained with 224x224 resolution images, which means directly fine-tuning this pre-trained model with higher resolution will not extract features with powerful expression of images.
+To address this problem, YOLOv2 first trains the pre-trained model with 448x448 resolution images for classification task, then trains the model with high resolution images for detection task.
+The high resolution is multiple of 32 as its network has 32 stride.

+**Convolutional Anchor Boxes.** Instead of using 2 fc layers to regress the location of bounding boxes, inspired by RPN with anchor boxes, YOLOv2 uses convolutional layers and anchor boxes to predict bounding boxes and confidence scores.
+Each anchor box has a predicted $K$ class probability, thus **the spatial location of anchor boxes and classfication is decoupled.** By adding anchor boxes, the mAP of YOLOv2 decreases a bit but it increases recall from 81% to 88%.

+**Dimension Clusters.** Unlike the sizes of anchor box in Faster RCNN are hand-made, YOLOv2 chooses sizes of anchor box better suit to groundtruth bounding boxes.
+To find more suitable sizes, YOLOv2 uses k-means to cluster groundtruth bounding boxes and choose the sizes of anchor boxes more close to the centroid of each cluster by the following distance metric:
+$$d(box, centroid) = 1 - IoU(box, centroid)$$
+and the best number of centroid $k$ can be chosen by the [elbow method](https://en.wikipedia.org/wiki/Elbow_method_(clustering)).

+**Direct location prediction.** In Faster RCNN, the offset of an anchor box is predicted by the detector, and it is presented by ($\Delta x,\Delta y, \Delta w,\Delta h$).
+Then the predicted centre location of a bounding box is:
+$$x_p=x_a+(\Delta x \times w_a), y_p=y_a+(\Delta y \times h_a)$$
+where $x_a$ and $y_a$ are centre location of an anchor box, $w_a$ and $h_a$ are the width and height.
+The centre location of a predict bounding box can be anywhere in a feature map, for example, if $\Delta x=1$, then the predicted $x_p$ will more a width distance horizontally from $x_a$.
+This is not good to locate the bounding boxes and could make training unstable.
+Therefore, YOLOv2 decides to predict the offset to the top-left corner of a grid which the anchor box locates at.
+The scale of a grid is default 1.
+Given an anchor box of size (w_a, h_a)
 ## Reference
 1. https://blog.csdn.net/v_JULY_v/article/details/80170182
 2. https://lilianweng.github.io/lil-log/2017/12/31/object-recognition-for-dummies-part-3.html